 After the initial installation and configuration of the SAS Intelligence Platform, most sites have a single workspace server, which is part of the default SAS Application Server, SASApp.
 By default, this workspace server is a standard workspace server, which means that workspace server processes are spawned on an as-needed basis.
 If you need comprehensive security, set up the high-security configuration of SAS Web Report Studio.
 This configuration prevents regular users from circumventing row-level filters by accessing the target tables directly (without going through the information map that enforces the filters).

 This section explains how to create a second client-side pooling workspace server that you can use as part of an environment in which row-level permissions are enforced.
-For more information about this environment, see "About BI Row-Level Permissions" in the SAS Intelligence Platform: Security Administration Guide.
+For more information about this environment, see Chapter 1, "Overview of BI Row-Level Permissions," in SAS Guide to BI Row-Level Permissions.